Rules and Guidelines

 - At least one member of each team must be a current student, or December 2022 graduate, of an accredited Kansas college or university.

 - Each team must have a mentor from the same college or university as the primary contact.
 Faculty members may advise more than one team.

 - An individual may only be a member of one team.

 - No team may have more than five participating members, but not every member needs to be from the same college or university, or needs to be a currently enrolled student.
 Teams may list 'additional members' to credit individuals that contribute behind the scenes.

 - Only one entry per individual or team is permitted.

 - The only persons with access to the entry materials will be judges and members of the organizing committee.

 - All deadlines and guidelines for submissions must be adhered to.
-Materials must be submitted by deadline by the announced due dates and times.
+Materials must be submitted by the announced due dates and times.

 - The Center for Entrepreneurship may select alternates for any round if selected teams are unwilling or unable to continue in the competition.